Create Your First Project

 29.11.1948.
 Blake Park Development Committee.
 Catering for requirements of all codes indoor and outdoor. ?
 Hall

-Note: BOP Times 8.12.1948 article (not printed) re hopes of building an indoor facility at Centennial Park?
+Note: BOP Times 8.12.1948 article re hopes of building an indoor facility at Centennial Park?
 Is this the present Memorial Hall?

 1949